 Kevin “Mc” McIlvoy has taught creative writing for thirty years.
 He serves as a faculty

 member for the Warren Wilson College MFA Program in Creative Writing.
 He recently retired as Regents Professor at New Mexico State University where he was editor of the national literary magazine, Puerto del Sol.
-His work has appeared in TriQuarterly, Harper’s Magazine, The Collagist, The Southern Review, River City, Ploughshares, and The Missouri Review.
+His work has appeared in TriQuarterly, Harper’s Magazine, The Collagist, The Southern Review, River City, Ploughshares, and The Missouri Review, to name a few.
 He has published four novels: A Waltz, Little Peg, Hyssop, andThe Fifth Station, as well as a collection of stories, The Complete History of New Mexico.
 He describes himself as a learner-teacher who expects writers to recognize that the moment before them always provides insight into “the big picture” of their past and future lives as artists.
-He mentors writers and edits book manuscripts through his website: www.mcthebookmechanic.com

-John Freeman Award-winning author, book critic and former editor of Granta.
+John Freeman Editor of Freeman’s, former editor of Granta.
+Award-winning author and book critic.
 December 2013

 * * *